-No that causes me anxiety I, I can’t drink coffee, even decaf I’m highly sensitive.
-Although I do have a bit of chocolate you had started to ask me I think you were going to ask me what I did for a living before I had stroke.
+No that causes me anxiety, I can’t drink coffee, even decaf I’m highly sensitive.
+Although I do have a bit of chocolate you had started to ask me I think you were going to ask me what I did for a living before I had a stroke.
 Is that right?
-I was actually a registered dietitian at a rehabilitation hospital, taking care of all my patients and I took care of many stroke patients ironically.
+I was a registered dietitian at a rehabilitation hospital, taking care of all my patients and I took care of many stroke patients ironically.

 You went there twice.
 What was the second reason you went there?

-Because I got the second half of my skull placed to my brain.
-And that improved was supposed to improve my balance.
+Because I got the second half of my skull placed in my brain.
+And that improvement was supposed to improve my balance.

-So my sister, she’s 22 months younger than me.
+So, my sister, she’s 22 months younger than me.
 So about two years.
-She actually filmed some things in the hospital and rehab and she put together this beautiful tribute to me when I hit a year.
+She filmed some things in the hospital and rehab and she put together this beautiful tribute to me when I hit a year.
 You see me come alive again.
 I mean, really.

 And then you know, a few minutes later you see me not only sitting up but transferring in and out of the bed into the wheelchair with a pair of sunglasses on.
-And I get to go outside for the very first time with my family and we’re outside and it was great.
-You literally see me come alive to this beautiful music on the background and had, you know, words across the screen that she made up herself and said.
+And I got to go outside for the very first time with my family and we’re outside and it was great.
+You see me come alive to this beautiful music in the background and had, you know, words across the screen that she made up herself and said.

 To get your face back.
-Did you find Did you find that the singing skill of of knowing how to sing and how to use your face and how to use your muscles in your neck and in your head?
+Did you find Did you find that the singing skill of knowing how to sing how to use your face and how to use the muscles in your neck and your head?
 Did you find those skills are transferable to help you retrain your left side to move back into position and for your mouth to become better aligned?